gophercoders/website/content/about-us.md

 {{< /lead >}}

 The second event was a conversation with Ben Price - who drew the GopherCoders logo.
 Ben is an outstanding primary school teacher.
-We had looked the new computing material available to schools and quickly realised that without a background in programming that teachers were likely to struggle to teach the new curriculum.
+We had looked at the new computing material available to schools and quickly realised that without a background in programming that teachers were likely to struggle to teach the new curriculum.
 After talking to Ben we realised that the pupils and the schools